-In her Commencement Address this spring, Bonnie Hammer, a veteran storyteller, told the graduating seniors: “When you leave here today, you’ll begin writing the most powerful, most meaningful, story of your life.
+In her Commencement Address this spring, Bonnie Hammer (COM’71, SED’75) told the graduating seniors: “When you leave here today, you’ll begin writing the most powerful, most meaningful, story of your life.
 It’s the story of YOU.”
 Please join me in helping our students tell their—and the world’s—stories.
 Read more.

 At the College of Communication, students gain a deep understanding of communication in its various forms, combined with a solid grounding in liberal arts.
 Students become proficient in writing, oral communication, visual literacy, and digital media skills.
 The College combines academic rigor and professional “hands-on” skills in all areas of communication, including television, film, radio, public relations, advertising, journalism, and communication theory.
 COM graduates have been recognized as some of the best in their respective fields, having won Pulitzer Prizes, Emmy Awards, and Clio Awards, to name a few.
 Among our alumni are CEOs, Hollywood directors and screenwriters, stars in television and radio, and White House staffers.